TitlesProfessor of Trombone

 Isaacson is a former faculty member of the Massachusetts Institute of Technology, New England Conservatory, Boston University, Tufts University, University of New Hampshire, Mannes School of Music, McMaster University, and Boston University Tanglewood Institute.

-Isaacson is the music director and conductor of Symphony Nova, an orchestra that he founded in 2007 in Boston.
-As the only postgraduate professional training orchestra in New England, Symphony Nova's mission is to "transform aspiring orchestral musicians into successful arts professionals."
-He has been a regular guest conductor at the Aspen Music Festival for over 15 years and has also guest conducted the Oregon Symphony, Longwood Symphony, and at the Round Top and Eastern Music festivals.
-Recent engagements include presentations on musical subjects at Boston University, Lynn University, New York University, Lamont School of Music, Yale University, Georgia State University, New World Symphony, and the Society of Alumni of Bellevue Hospital.
+As a conductor, Isaacson has been a regular guest conductor at the Aspen Music Festival for almost 20 years and has also guest conducted the Oregon Symphony, Longwood Symphony, and at the Round Top and Eastern Music festivals.
+Recent engagements include presentations on musical subjects at Boston University, Lynn University, New York University, Lamont School of Music, Yale University, Georgia State University, and the New World Symphony.

 Isaacson was trained at Northwestern University, where he received his B.M. in trombone performance with honors.
 His trombone teachers included members of the Boston, New York, Philadelphia, and Chicago symphonies as well as the Metropolitan Opera Orchestra.